 With all of my heart/energy spent at the office for so long, I’ve been shortchanging my relationship with my partner and friends, but also fallen behind working on myself — physically and mentally.
 I also built up a pretty large to do list from cleaning out the attic to reading a̶ ̶f̶e̶w̶ many dozen books, trying a bunch of recipes that I’ve been saving off in various browser tabs and just spending more time doing things that matter, which aren’t “a job”.
 When I was hard at work on some else’s mission all day every day, those other things were deprioritized since I was often worn out by the end of the workday.
 I’m looking forward to having energy to put into my own missions now!

 Will I miss the incredible team I worked with?
 Very, very much!
-In fact, I’m pretty likely to be somewhat lonely since I am no longer getting paid to talk with my friends for 8 hours a day; I was very privileged to work almost entirely with people I would consider friends or at a minimum kind folks I enjoyed chatting with and with whom I felt a mutual respect for.
-But, I am excited to not be focusing, as all of big tech does, on shareholder value even if there were other more inspiring components to the mission like improving the web or helping people use technology to improve their workflows and lives.
+In fact, I’m pretty likely to be somewhat lonely since I am no longer getting paid to talk with my friends for 8 hours a day; I was very privileged to work almost entirely with people I would consider friends or at a minimum kind folks I enjoyed chatting with and with whom I felt a mutual respect.
+But, I am excited to not be focusing, as all of big tech does, on “delivering shareholder value” — even if there were (at least in my past few jobs) other more inspiring components to the mission like improving the web or helping people use technology to improve their workflows and lives.

 The Pathless Path is a book about choosing not to do the default things that society suggests we should resign ourselves to: working until we’re old at a 9–5 job, stopping work when we retire, having 2.5 kids and owning a home with a white picket fence by the time we are thirty, and so forth.
 It suggests reframing our life activities based on what matters to us, which of course we get to pick!
 Family over money, health over fame, mission over career progression.
 But, with all of the energy I’ve been putting into work, I’m not even sure what matters most to me these days, nor what I want to be when I grow up.
 That book has inspired me to ask more questions about the status quo and be bolder in trying new things, like not working, and I cannot recommend it enough if you are feeling a bit disconnected from your life!